 Not all trips to the Lakes involve children – sometimes you just want to get away on your own or with your loved one.
 As well as all the romantic walking and snuggling up back at one of our cottages, there are lots of other pampering treats to enjoy in this beautiful area.
 Pop in for afternoon tea at Lakeside Hotel, Lindeth Howe or Linthwaite House Hotel, enjoy a spot of luxury at the Michelin starred Samling, or stroll around the lovely gardens at Rothay Manor.

 For fine dining, try the Holbeck Ghyll which has a wonderful terrace on which to eat under the summer stars or L’Enclume, an innovative experience which tests your taste buds by using unusual flavour combinations – both have been awarded coveted Michelin stars.
-For a spot of pampering, book a Lake District Spa Day at Langdale or have a much needed massage to while away the stresses of life at Lime Beauty Rooms in Ambleside.
+For a spot of pampering, book a Lake District spa day at Langdale or have a much-needed massage to while away the stresses of life at the Daffodil Hotel in Grasmere.

 We have some truly stunning properties in the Lake District, from those perfect for paws to romantic boltholes to family-friendly cottages.
 You're bound to find the ideal place to stay on your retreat to the Lakes.